 U.S. Attorney’s Office Commemorates National Crime Victims’ Rights Week

-BISMARCK – U.S. Attorney Christopher C. Myers announced that on April 13, 2018, the U.S. Attorney’s Office for the District of North Dakota hosted a National Crime Victims’ Rights Week Awards Ceremony to raise awareness about crime victims’ rights and to recognize individuals throughout the state who provide outstanding services to victims.
+FARGO – U.S. Attorney Drew H. Wrigley announced on April 18, 2019, the U.S. Attorney’s Office for the District of North Dakota hosted a National Crime Victims’ Rights Week Awards Ceremony to raise awareness about crime victims’ rights and to recognize individuals in the state who provide outstanding services to victims.
 Victim assistance awards were presented to the following individuals:

-Assistant United States Attorney Victim Assistance Award – Jonathan O’Konek, U.S. Attorney’s Office, Bismarck.
+Assistant United States Attorney Victim Assistance Award, Matthew Greenley, U.S. Attorney’s Office, Fargo.

-Support Staff Victim Assistance Award – Vicki Thompson, Legal Assistant, U.S. Attorney’s Office, Fargo.
+Support Staff Victim Assistance Award, Nicole Olson, Paralegal Specialist, U.S. Attorney’s Office, Fargo.